-THE LAWS GOVERNING NURSING DO NOT BAR CLAIMANT'S SISTER OR MOTHER FROM ADMINISTERING DIASTAT TO CLAIMANT person not licensed can provide care often associated with nursing, in certain circumstances.
+THE LAWS GOVERNING NURSING DO NOT BAR CLAIMANT'S SISTER OR MOTHER FROM ADMINISTERING DIASTAT TO CLAIMANT

-16. (A) The current respite worker, sister 2, is not acting as an LVN in her care of Claimant, even if she has administered rectal suppositories.
+- 16. (A) Sister 2, the current respite worker, is not acting as an LVN in her care of Claimant, even if she has administered rectal suppositories.
 Likewise, Claimant's mother is not acting as an LVN if she administers Diastat at need.
-A review of statutes regulating nursing-both registered nursing and vocational nursing-indicate that a
+A review of statutes regulating nursing-both registered nursing and vocational nursing-indicate that a person not licensed can provide care often associated with nursing, in certain circumstances. - (B) Licensed Vocational Nursing is not readily defined, even in the statutes governing the regulation of that profession.
+Business and Professions Code section 2859, provides: